Tabishahmad/FamilyMedicalRecords/README.md

 - 📄 **Upload and view documents** (PDF or Image)
   - Add doctor name, report type, and personal notes
   - Save in internal storage for offline access
+  - Also synced to Firebase Storage for backup and multi-device support
 - 🔍 **Smart filters**
   - Filter by doctor, report type, or date (e.g., Last 3 months)
 - 🖼️ **Preview files and actions**